AquaticInformatics/aquarius-field-data-framework/src/FieldDataPluginTool/Readme.md

 ## Requirements

 - The tool must be run directly on an AQTS app server, running 2017.4-or-newer software.
-- Administrative access is required.
+- Administrative access on the AQTS app server is required.
+Right-click `FieldDataPluginTool.exe` and select "Run as administrator"
 - The Time-Series server software must be running.

 ## The `*.plugin` file format